 Teamwork: We will further develop and support healthy teams that contribute to a healthy organizational culture.

 Canadian Mental Health Association (CMHA) is one of Canada’s oldest national voluntary organizations.
-Founded in 1918 by Dr. Clare Hincks, the organization’s goals at the time included fighting mental illness and promoting mental health.
+Founded in 1918 by Dr. Clarence Hincks, the organization’s goals at the time included supporting those with mental illness while promoting mental health.

 CMHA is the only national voluntary organization that addresses the needs of those with a mental illness, the prevention of mental illness, and the promotion of mental health.
 Today the Association operates in all the provinces and two territories and includes over 135 local branches and regions.